-- 1. Partnerships & Collaborations: SIDBI has been forging partnerships with various entities to reach out to new MSME segments with focus on customer acquisitions: - MoU with Industry Associations and similar stakeholders: wherein the latter share leads with SIDBI for financial needs of their members.
-The Bank has entered into collaborations with reputed bodies, and facilitated partnership engagements with prominent industry bodies through its Regional Offices. - MoUs with OEMs: SIDBI has inked pacts with reputed OEMs and subsidiary/distributors of international OEMs. - Referral Arrangement for sourcing loan applications: Based on the banking landscape and looking at the operations of other major lenders with substantial MSME portfolio, a Referral Arrangement was put in place by the Bank during FY2024 for sourcing of loan applications.
+Partnerships & Collaborations: SIDBI has been forging partnerships with various entities to reach out to new MSME segments with focus on customer acquisitions:

+- MoU with Industry Associations and similar stakeholders: Wherein the latter share leads with SIDBI for financial needs of their members.
+The Bank has entered into collaborations with reputed bodies, and facilitated partnership engagements with prominent industry bodies through its Regional Offices. - MoUs with OEMs: SIDBI has inked pacts with reputed OEMs and subsidiary/ distributors of international OEMs. - Referral Arrangement for sourcing loan applications: Based on the banking landscape and looking at the operations of other major lenders with substantial MSME portfolio, a Referral Arrangement was put in place by the Bank during FY2024 for sourcing of loan applications.

-2. New/ Revamped Products:
+New/Revamped Products:

-- To expand the scope of straight through processing (STP), the Bank launched a new product - 'Expeditious Process to deliver Rapid Loan through automated evaluation and Swift Sanction (EXPRESS 2.0)' to cater to the machinery/equipment finance requirements of MSMEs. - For adoption of improved underwriting practices, existing SPEED scheme was rationalised to process all machinery/equipment financing proposals through Branch Office network under one simplified appraisal format.
+- To expand the scope of straight through processing (STP), the Bank launched a new product to cater to the machinery/equipment finance requirements of MSMEs. - For adoption of improved underwriting practices, existing SPEED scheme was rationalised to process all machinery/equipment financing proposals through Branch Office network under one simplified appraisal format.
 Accordingly, all other quicker/simpler dispensation models viz.
 SPEED Plus, PRATHAM, ARISE, etc. processed through Branch Office network were merged into the rationalised SPEED scheme. - To scale up direct credit portfolio, the Bank introduced new overdraft products - SIDBI Assistance for Working Capital using Integrated Financial Tools (SWIFT) and SWIFT Fast Track (SWIFT FT) were introduced - to provide standalone working capital facility to existing MSME units not availing working capital/overdraft facility from any Bank/FI. - As part of the digital user experience, Customer Mobile App 'SIDBI 4U' was developed, with the functionalities of the customer web portal.

-3. Green Financing
+Green Financing